DreamCloud-Project/AMALTHEA-SimGrid/README.md

 # cloud-simulator

 This repository contains the simulator used to simulate cloud applications described using the Amalthea application model on top of a cloud computing architecture.
+Once you have unzipped the archive provided in this repository, follow the steps below to run a simulation.

+## Installing SimGrid ##

-This simulator relies on simgrid, so you must first install it to run a simulation.
+This simulator relies on SimGrid, so you must first install it to run a simulation.

-## Installing simgrid ##

 Install the latest version of SimGrid (the latest stable version is 3.12 released in oct.
 2015).

 The source of the latest version can be found at :